Explain Factors Affecting Capital Structure

 Determinants of the Amount and Type of Financing Needed

-The type of financing and the total amount needed depend on the issuer’s position in the corporate life cycle and its business model.
+The type of financing and the total amount needed depend on the issuer’s position in the corporate life cycle and business model.

-Capital-Intensive Business.
+Capital-Intensive Business

-Capital-Light Businesses.
+Capital-Light Businesses

 Corporate Life Cycle